-AUT 110 Introduction to Au tomotive Technology 2 2 3 Duran istate Niere
+\AUT 110 Introduction to Automotive Technology

 This course covers work-place safety, hazardous material and environmental regulations and procedures, proper use of hand tools, use of service information resources, and the basic concepts, systems and terms of automotive technology.
 Topics include familiarization with vehicle systems along with identification and proper use of various automotive hand and power tools.
 Upon completion, students should be able to describe safety and environmental procedures, terms associated with automobiles, identify and use basic tools and shop equipment.